blackbeardapp/docker-static-website-generator/README.md

 npm install generate-static -g
 ```

-Generate a quick docker image that contains a static website.
+Quickly generate a docker image that contains a static website.

-It is good for generate a image for testing a registry or a service.
+It is good for generating an image for testing a registry or a service.

 Example: